-Applicants can use any Livescan vendor that has been approved by the Florida Department of Law Enforcement to submit their fingerprints to the department.
-Please ensure that the Originating Agency Identification (ORI) number is provided to the vendor when you submit your fingerprints.
+Applicants can use any Livescan Service Provider that has been approved by the Florida Department of Law Enforcement to submit their fingerprints to the department.
+Please ensure that the Originating Agency Identification (ORI) number is provided to the Provider when you submit your fingerprints.

-NOTE: Failure to provide an ORI number or incorrect ORI number to the vendor will prevent DBPR from receiving your fingerprint results.
+NOTE: Failure to provide an ORI number or incorrect ORI number to the Provider will prevent DBPR from receiving your fingerprint results.

-The applicant is fully responsible for selecting the vendor and ensuring submission of the prints to the department.
+The applicant is fully responsible for selecting the Provider and ensuring submission of the prints to the department.
 The Department of Business and Professional Regulation (DBPR) requires the submission of a full set of fingerprints with most licensure applications.
-There are two ways to submit fingerprints:

-- The fastest and preferred method is submitting fingerprints electronically.
-To do so, select an approved FDLE Livescan vendor from the link below.
-You will need to provide an ORI number to the vendor so they can submit the fingerprints directly to FDLE.
+- To select an approved FDLE Livescan Service Provider from the link below.
+You will need to provide an ORI number to the Provider so they can submit the fingerprints directly to FDLE.
 Submit a copy of your receipt with a completed application for licensure.
-NOTE: The Livescan vendor will charge you directly for the fingerprint scan.
+NOTE: The Livescan Service Provider will charge you directly for the fingerprint scan.

-Vendor contact information can be viewed at Livescan Device Vendors List.
+Provider contact information can be viewed at Livescan Service Provider List.

-The Department of Business and Professional Regulation accepts electronic fingerprinting service offered by Livescan device vendors that are approved by the Florida Department of Law Enforcement and listed at their website.
-You can view the vendor options and contact information at Livescan Device Vendors List.
+The Department of Business and Professional Regulation accepts electronic fingerprinting service offered by Livescan Service Providers that are approved by the Florida Department of Law Enforcement and listed at their website.
+You can view the Provider options and contact information at Livescan Service Provider List.

 If you are an applicant seeking a license for any profession regulated by the Department of Business and Professional Regulation, which requires a criminal background search as a condition of licensure, you must provide accurate demographic information at the time your fingerprints are taken.